Shanmukhi1920/Energy-Efficiency-Prediction/README.md

 - **Deployment:** Models registered in MLflow, with the best models transitioned to production.

 # Installation and Usage
+To set up the project, clone the repository, install dependencies, and navigate to the directory.
+Run Jupyter Notebook to view the project:
 ```bash
 git clone https://github.com/Shanmukhi1920/Energy_Efficiency
 cd Energy_Efficiency